kamu-data/kamu-docs/content/cli/learn/examples/currency-conversion.md

             tr.`price` * exc.`rate` as `price_cad`,
             tr.`settlement` as `settlement_usd`,
             tr.`settlement` * exc.`rate` as `settlement_cad`
-          FROM
-            `my.trading.transactions` as tr,
+          FROM `my.trading.transactions` as tr
-            LATERAL TABLE (`ca.bankofcanada.exchange-rates.daily`(tr.`event_time`)) as exc
-          WHERE tr.`currency` = exc.`currency_base` AND exc.`currency_target` = 'CAD'
+          LEFT JOIN `ca.bankofcanada.exchange-rates.daily` FOR SYSTEM_TIME AS OF tr.`event_time` AS exc ON tr.`currency` = exc.`currency_base` AND exc.`currency_target` = 'CAD'
 ```

-> Note: The excessive use of back ticks is currency caused by the SQL parser used by Apache Flink which is overly sensitive to reserved words - this should improve in future versions.
+> Note: The excessive use of back ticks is currently caused by the SQL parser used by Apache Flink which is overly sensitive to reserved words - this should improve in future versions.

 Using the `temporalTables` section we instruct the Flink engine to use `ca.bankofcanada.exchange-rates.daily` event stream to create a temporal table of the same name.